matthewearl/matthewearl.github.io/_posts/2021-03-06-mars2020-reproject.md

 To produce the final video I used the 3D modelling and rendering application [Blender](https://en.wikipedia.org/wiki/Blender_(software)).
 I used Blender's rich Python scripting interface to animate a quad whose corners follow the reprojected video's corners.

-To get the right texture for the quad I took advantage of Blender's shader
+To get the right texture for the quad I took advantage of Blender's shader system:
-system:

 {% include img.html src="/assets/mars2020-reproject/shader.png" alt="screenshot
 of blender shader" %}

 In general, the shader system decides how a particular point on a surface should be shaded, which is typically a function of incoming light, view direction, and properties of the surface.
-Here I'm using it in a very simple way which calculates what colour the point on the quad should appear as given the point's coordinates in 3D space.
+Here I am using it in a very simple way which calculates what colour the point on the quad should be, given the point's coordinates in 3D space.

-Here's a breakdown of the various stages:
+Here is a breakdown of the various stages:

 1. Take the location of the point to be coloured, and replace the Z component with a 1.
-This is the first stage of the projective transform where we turn the 2-vector into a 3-vector by appending a one.
+This is the first stage of the projective transformation where we turn the 2-vector into a 3-vector by appending a one.
 2. Multiply this 3-vector by a matrix defined by the constants shown here.
 These constants are in fact animated so that on any given frame these display `frame_transforms[frame_num]`.